-Online personal loans are simple to apply for and applications are generally processed quickly.
-Further, personal loans may offer competitive rates, and you can use the funds for a variety of reasons.
+Online personal loans and peer-to-peer loans have become popular in recent years because they can give you access to loans without going through traditional banks or lenders.
+Applying for these loans is simple, and the applications are generally processed quickly.
+Further, these loans usually offer competitive rates, and you can use the funds for a variety of reasons.
 These loans are unsecured, meaning they do not require collateral.
 The loans may be an option for borrowers with marginal credit with a cosigner.
-Many people use personal loans to pay off high-interest credit cards, fund a new business or to pay medical debt.
+Many people use personal loans and peer-to-peer lending to pay off high-interest credit cards, fund new business ventures or pay medical debt.

 How to Apply for an Online Loan